felixlopz/hubrise-test-task/content/developers/en/quick_start.md

   description:
 ---

-## 1. Setting up an OAuth client
+## Overview

+This guide will help you to get to know the HubRise API.
+At the end of the process, you will know how to send an order to HubRise.

+## Things you need

-First of all, you need to create an account.
-It's free and it takes a minute.
-Once you are there, click on "Developer", and create an OAuth 2.0 client.
+First of all, you need to [create a HubRise account]().
+It is free, and only takes a few minutes!
+This account will be the first user of your application, and will be useful for testing during the development process.

+Then, you need to create an OAuth 2.0 client for your application.
+- Log in to the [HubRise back office](https://manager.hubrise.com/).
+- Go to **SETTINGS > DEVELOPER**, then click on **Create an oAuth 2.0 client**.
+- Enter a name for your application, then click the **Create** button.

 Download the client secret JSON, which should look like:

 ```json
 {